Curdflappers/Minesweeper/README.md

-*Development for the Unity implementation has stopped to work on a streamlined Android Studio implementation.
-See https://github.com/Curdflappers/MinesweeperAndroid for an in-progress implementation*
+*Development for the Unity implementation has been halted in favor of a streamlined Android Studio implementation.
+See https://github.com/mark-wiemer/minesweeper-android for the Android Studio implementation*

 # Minesweeper